valters-tomsons/OrbisDbTools/README.md

 * Allow to delete user all installed applications
 * Hide apps that require PSN ([listed here](https://github.com/valters-tomsons/OrbisDbTools/blob/main/src/OrbisDbTools.PS4/KnownContent.cs#L22))

+This tool will also automatically backup your `app.db` file to `$TMPDIR/app.db.$TIMESTAMP` when connecting via network.
+Local database files are backed up in file directory with `.$TIMESTAMP` appended to filename.

 ## Usage

 * Download latest release from `Releases` section